 HomeStart manages, limits and controls market risks wherever they are identified.
-The following outlines some specific control and mitigation measures.

 HomeStart engages in derivative financial instruments to hedge interest rate risk within its portfolio.
 These derivatives include interest rate swaps.

 HomeStart receives a fixed rate of interest on a portion of its loans to customers and pays floating interest on borrowings from SAFA.
 HomeStart enters into interest rate swap contracts in order to hedge this mismatch of cash flows.